-During 2007, the Company entered into two fifteen-year interest rate swap contracts under which the Company agreed to pay an amount equal to a specified fixed rate of interest times a notional principal amount, and to in turn receive an amount equal to a specified variable rate of interest times the same notional principal amount.
-The swaps cover initial notional amounts of \$13,080,607 and \$3,256,395, each a variable rate note at fixed interest rates of 5.4% and 5.3%, respectively, and expire in March 2024 and February 2021, respectively.
+During 2007, the Company entered into two interest rate swap contracts under which the Company agreed to pay an amount equal to a specified fixed rate of interest times a notional principal amount, and to in turn receive an amount equal to a specified variable rate of interest times the same notional principal amount.
+The swaps cover initial notional amounts of \$13,081 and \$3,256, each a variable rate note at fixed interest rates of 5.4% and 5.3%, respectively, and expire in March 2024 and February 2021, respectively.
 These interest rate swaps qualified, but were not designated, as cash flow hedges until April 1, 2010.
 Since April 2010, they have been designated as hedges.
-Accordingly, the Company recognized the change in fair value of these derivatives in the consolidated statements of income prior to April 1, 2010, and in the consolidated statements of comprehensive income (loss) thereafter.
-Cash flows from derivative instruments were reported as operating activities in the consolidated statements of cash flows.
+Accordingly, the Company recognized the change in fair value of these derivatives in the consolidated statements of income prior to April 1, 2010, and the effective portion in the consolidated statements of comprehensive income (loss) thereafter.

 In March 2010, the Company entered into a fourteen-year interest rate swap contract under which the Company agreed to pay an amount equal to a specified fixed rate of interest times a notional amount, and to in turn receive an amount equal to a specified variable rate of interest times the same notional principal amount.
-The swap covers an initial notional amount of approximately \$27,900,000 variable rate note at a fixed interest rate of 6.99% and expires in December 2024.
-As of December 31, 2012 this swap had not been designated as a hedge.
-For the years ended December 31, 2013, 2012 and 2011, the Company has recorded an unrealized (gain) loss in earnings of \$(266,414), \$98,026 and \$1,313,587, respectively, as other expenses, net in the consolidated statements of income.
-Effective March 29, 2013, the Company has designated the March 2010 interest rate swap as a hedge using the "long-haul" method.
-As of the March 2013 effective date the Company recognizes the change in fair value of this derivative in the consolidated statements of comprehensive income (loss).
+The swap covers an initial notional amount of approximately \$27,900 variable rate note at a fixed interest rate of 6.99% and expires in December 2024.
+As of December 31, 2012, this swap had not been designated as a hedge.
+For the years ended December 31, 2013 and 2012, the Company has recorded an unrealized (gain) loss in earnings of \$(266) and \$98, respectively, as other expenses, net in the consolidated statements of income.
+This swap was designated as a hedge in March 2013.
+During the second quarter of 2014 this swap was de-designated and re-designated as a hedge as a result of a partial pay down of the associated hedged debt principal.
+As a result \$566 was reclassified from accumulated other comprehensive income and recorded as a reduction to other expenses, net in the Company's consolidated statements of income (loss) during the second quarter of 2014.

 In July 2011, the Company entered into a five-year interest rate swap contract under which the Company agreed to pay an amount equal to a specified fixed rate of interest times a notional amount, and to in turn receive an amount equal to a specified variable rate of interest times the same notional principal amount.
-The swap covers an initial notional amount of \$38,571,429 variable rate note at a fixed interest rate of 1.965% and expires in June 2016.
-This interest rate swap has been designated as a hedge since inception and the Company recognizes the change in fair value of this derivative in the consolidated statements of comprehensive income (loss).
+The swap covers an initial notional amount of \$38,571 variable rate note at a fixed interest rate of 1.965% and expires in June 2016.
+This interest rate swap has been designated as a hedge since inception.

 In October 2012, the Company entered into two eight-year interest rate swap contracts under which the Company agreed to pay an amount equal to a specified fixed rate of interest times a notional amount, and to in turn receive an amount equal to a specified variable rate of interest times the same notional principal amount.
-The swaps cover an initial notional amount of \$16,750,000 variable rate note at a fixed interest rate of 1.71%.
-This notional amount increased to \$42,247,327 on September 30, 2013 and expires in March 2020.
-This interest rate swap has been designated as a hedge since inception and the Company recognizes the change in fair value of this derivative in the consolidated statements of comprehensive income (loss).
+The swaps cover an initial notional amount of \$16,750 variable rate note at a fixed interest rate of 1.71%.
+This notional amount increased to \$42,247 on September 30, 2013 and expires in March 2020.
+These interest rate swaps have been designated as hedges since inception.